abdulrahimpds/portableenv/README.md

 python -m portableenv myenv
 ```

-This will create a virtual environment named `myenv` using the embedded Python, currently Python 3.10.9.
+This will create a virtual environment named `myenv` using the embedded Python, Python 3.10.9 by default if not specified.

 ### Specifying a Different Python Version